 My mother used to ask my grandmother (her mother) if she knew her ethnicity.
 She would always laugh and say she was a mutt.
 Despite the negative connotations associated with the term “mutt”, she didn’t feel it was a negative thing, just a humorous way of stating that she had no clue as her family had been in the foothills of Kentucky and Tennessee for many years.

-Most of my father’s line originates from different parts of England, but I have some family lines on all except my maternal grandfather tracing back to the 1600’s in America.
-At that point, I am at 9th great-grandparents, which means there are over 4,000 direct ancestors and sifting through the ones that I’ve been able to trace to the point they left their homeland for America is a slow process.
+Most of my father’s line originate from different parts of England, but I have some family lines on all except my maternal grandfather tracing back to the 1600s in America.
+At that point, I am at 9th great-grandparents.
+That means there are over 4,000 direct ancestors and sifting through the ones that I’ve been able to trace to the point they left their homeland for America is a slow process.

 I am just one piece of the diversity of Roanoke, Virginia.